Dracula (Marvel Comics): Publication history

-The Marvel Comics version of Dracula was created by Gerry Conway and Gene Colan in The Tomb of Dracula #1 (April 1972), co-written by Marv Wolfman.
-A different version of Dracula had previously appeared in the Atlas Comics publication, Suspense #7 (Mar.
-1951).
+The Marvel Comics version of Dracula was created by Gerry Conway and Gene Colan and first appeared in The Tomb of Dracula #1 (April 1972), co-written by Marv Wolfman.
+A different version of Dracula had previously appeared in the Atlas Comics (Marvel's predecessor company) publication Suspense #7 ("Dracula Lives!" by unknown writer/artist, March 1951).

 Traditionally, the Comics Code Authority prevented Marvel from publishing vampire comics.
 This was revised in early 1971, when comics were allowed to publish characters and beings from established literary works.
 Later that year, Morbius the Living Vampire appeared in The Amazing Spider-Man for the first time, and Dracula followed in his own title some months later.
 The character starred in the comic, which ended with issue #70 in 1979.
 This version of Dracula also starred in Dracula Lives!, a black-and-white horror comic magazine series published by Marvel from 1973 to 1975.
 Running concurrently with The Tomb of Dracula, the continuities of the two titles occasionally overlapped, with storylines weaving between the two.

 The Tomb of Dracula initially kept its distance from the rest of the company's properties.
 Marv Wolfman said, "To me, the horror books were outside the Marvel Universe.
 It was a hard enough problem creating mood, tension, and suspense in a comic book, which is all still pictures.
 But to then have to worry about superheroes or supervillains at the same time — I didn't feel that would work."
 But the potential for a sales-boosting crossover eventually became too tempting, and Dracula appeared in the first issue of Giant-Size Spider-Man (July 1974).
+Marvel also produced a comics adaptation of the Dracula novel that was published in Marvel Classic Comics #9 (1977).

 Although Dracula (and all other vampires) were eventually destroyed by the mystical "Montesi Formula" in the pages of Doctor Strange, the vampire lord was revived.
 Marvel published a four-issue Tomb of Dracula miniseries, reuniting Wolfman and Colan, under its Epic Comics imprint in 1991, and revived Dracula and his foes in the short-lived Nightstalkers and Blade series in the 1990s.
-Most recently, Dracula took the title role in the miniseries Dracula: Lord of the Undead.
+Dracula later took the title role in the miniseries Dracula: Lord of the Undead.

-X-Men: Apocalypse vs. Dracula featured Dracula battling the X-Men's greatest foe, Apocalypse, in Victorian London.
+X-Men: Apocalypse vs. Dracula featured Dracula battling the X-Men antagonist Apocalypse in Victorian London.

-The character returns in the Captain Britain and MI13 storyline "Vampire State", with Doctor Doom.
+The character returned in the Captain Britain and MI13 storyline "Vampire State", with Doctor Doom.

 He was the main subject of the 2010 X-Men storyline "Curse of the Mutants", written by Victor Gischler.
-By this time, Dracula no longer adopts the dress and mannerisms of a Victorian era nobleman, rather his appearance is more reminiscent of a medieval warlord.
-He wears a form of body armor and a cape with ragged ends.
-He has long blonde hair maintained in a ponytail and inhuman features such as red eyes, elongated canines, and retractable claws at the tips of his fingers and pointed ears.
+Here, he is redesigned to resemble a medieval warlord, sporting body armor and a ragged cape.